 YAG laser capsulotomy is generally considered a very safe procedure.
-However in a small proportion of patients the laser may disturb the retina leading to a retinal detachment, cause the eye pressure to go up or blurred vision due to cysts at the back of the eye.
+However, in a small proportion of patients, the laser may disturb the retina leading to a retinal detachment, causing the eye pressure to go up or blurred vision due to cysts at the back of the eye.
 These would all require further treatment.

 After the laser has been performed, you should seek help immediately if you notice:

 - A shadow like a curtain coming across your vision

 Your vision will be rechecked 10 minutes after the completion of the laser.
 You may experience “floaters” in your vision, which may appear as black or translucent spots/dots in your vision.
 These usually disappear within a few days after the laser.
 You will then be reviewed by the doctor 3 – 4 weeks after the completion of the laser to ensure that your vision has improved and that the pressure in the eye has not risen.